 - fresh chopped cilantro or sliced green onions for serving, optional

 - Chop onion into small dice.
 Heat olive oil in a heavy pan big enough to hold all the chili, add onion and saute on low heat 3-4 minutes, or until onion is starting to soften.

 - Add minced garlic and canned green Anaheim chiles and saute about 2 minutes more.
-Then add dried cilantro (if using), ground cumin, Mexican oregano, and Epazote and saute about 2 minutes more.
+Then add dried cilantro (if using), ground cumin, Mexican oregano, and Epazote (affiliate link) and saute about 2 minutes more.